sgieseking/anyrpc/readme.md

 	Open the generated solution in Visual Studio.
 	Build the solution.
 	The executables will be in the bin/Release or bin/Debug directories.
+	To use the AnyRPC library with your application, they can be either included from these directories or copied to a local application directory.

 ### Building on Windows in MinGW with MSys